emmanuelodukoya69/Store-Performance-Analysis-Dashboard/README.md

 - **Riverwalk Goods** comes next with **$76K**
 - **Front Range Mart** adds another solid performance at **$75K**

-Interestingly enough though: **Enchanted Circle Store significantly lags behind** all others — it only pulls in about **a third of what my top store makes in profit** — definitely something I plan to examine further regarding potential issues like location or staffing challenges.
+Interestingly enough though: **Enchanted Circle Store significantly lags behind** all others, it only pulls in about **a third of what my top store makes in profit**, definitely something I plan to examine further regarding potential issues like location or staffing challenges.

-Another thing worth noting is that store rankings for sales and profits don't always align perfectly; for example, **Lone Star Central ranks fourth in terms of sales but second in profits** — which serves as a good reminder that **high revenue doesn't automatically mean high profitability**.
+Another thing worth noting is that store rankings for sales and profits don't always align perfectly; for example, **Lone Star Central ranks fourth in terms of sales but second in profits**, which serves as a good reminder that **high revenue doesn't automatically mean high profitability**.

 ---